A general framework for circular local likelihood regression: Local likelihood estimation for circular regression

 where the subscript $p$ denotes the degree of the trigonometric polynomial used for the approximation in (\ref{eq:sine_poly}).
-By maximizing the local log-likelihood in (\ref{eq:local_loglikelihood}) with respect to $\bm{\beta}$ we obtain the estimations of the local parameters, $\hat{\bm{\beta}}=(\hat{\beta}_0,...,\hat{\beta}_p)^T$.
-Then, the estimators of the target function $g(\cdot)$ and its derivatives, at the point $\theta_0$, are given by

-where $\nu$ represents the order of the derivative.
-In practice, an adequate choice of the order of the sine-polynomial to estimate $g(\cdot)$ is $p=1$, leading to a local-linear type estimator.
+By maximizing the local log-likelihood in (\ref{eq:local_loglikelihood}) with respect to $\bm{\beta}$ we obtain the estimations of the local parameters, $\hat{\bm{\beta}}=(\hat{\beta}_0,...,\hat{\beta}_p)^{\top}$.
+Then, the estimators of the target function $g$ and its derivatives, at the point $\theta_0$, are given by $ \hat{g}^{(\nu)}(\theta_0)=\nu!\hat{\beta}_{\nu},$ for $ \nu=0,...,p,$ where $\nu$ represents the order of the derivative.
+In practice, an adequate choice of the order of the sine-polynomial to estimate $g$ is $p=1$, leading to a local-linear type estimator.
 Note that the maximization of (\ref{eq:local_loglikelihood}) may not have an explicit solution in some cases, in which numerical methods must be employed in order to obtain the estimators.

 The methodology proposed in this section is a general approach which allows to obtain local sine-polynomial estimators for a broad class of regression contexts involving a circular covariate.
 Apart from including the two particular cases already studied in the literature (normal and Bernoulli), it allows to estimate the transformed regression function in a large class of settings, for example, when having a Poisson or gamma likelihood.
-In what follows, we will shortly describe two particular cases: the normal and the Poisson distributions.
-Details on the particular case of the Bernoulli distribution, which was already studied in the context of classification by \citet{DiMarzio2018}, are given in Appendix~\ref{ap:particular_case}.
+In Section~\ref{subsec:particular_cases}, we will shortly describe two particular cases: the normal and the Poisson distributions.
+Details on the particular case of the Bernoulli distribution, which was already studied in the context of classification by \citet{DiMarzio2018}, are given in the Supplementary Material.
+In addition, in Section~\ref{subsec:asymp_norm}, the asymptotic properties of the estimator in case the conditional distribution is a member of the exponential family are derived.